-- Confirmation of the mining origin of the material; - Type of the material received; - Weight and assay; - Shipping and transportation documents; - A unique reference number assigned to each input and output order; - Date of arrival and date of assay finalization.
+- Confirmation of the mining origin of the material - · Type of the material received - Weight and assay - Shipping and transportation documents - A unique reference number assigned to each input and output order - Date of arrival and date of assay finalization.

 Each lot received is accurately registered in our transactional system.
 Specific controls are carried out before processing the material as outlined in our internal guidelines.
+All transactions are monitored within the EPR-System.

-ARGOR organizes regular training for the employees involved in the process to make sure the guidelines are followed and respected.
+Heraeus organizes regular training for the employees involved in the process to make sure the guidelines are followed and respected.

-Any form of non-conformity is unacceptable and must be reported to the Compliance Officer, which proceeds with internal clarification and application of the respective processes.
-In 2022 there were identified no instances of incidents relating to the counterparty's identification, origin, and traceability of precious metals.
+Any form of non-conformity is unacceptable and must be reported to the Compliance Officer, which proceeds with internal clarifications, and application of the respective processes.
+In 2022 we had two deliveries due to unacceptable or scratched brand.

-Has the Refiner strengthened company engagement with Palladium and Platinum supplying counterparties, and where possible, assisted precious metals supplying counterparties in building due diligence capabilities?
+Has the Refiner strengthened company engagement with silver supplying counterparties, and where possible, assisted precious metals supplying counterparties in building due diligence capabilities?

-ARGOR has strengthened its engagement with precious metals supplying counterparties, and where possible, assisted precious metals supplying counterparties in building due diligence capabilities.
+Heraeus has strengthened its engagement with precious metals supplying counterparties, and where possible, assisted precious metals supplying counterparties in building due diligence capabilities.

-We have also modified our supplier agreements to stay fully compliant with the OECD guidelines wherever possible.
+We have also modified our supplier agreements to stay fully compliant with the OECD guidelines where-ever possible.

-On a regular basis, we conduct audits of our mining partners which are used to share ARGOR's values and standards and to assess their alignment with the requirements stated in our supply chain guidelines, with special focus on Child labor, Human rights and ESG issues.
-Proposals for possible optimizations of processes and documentations are discussed and document with our partners during on-site visits are followed up upon in future visits.
+On a regular basis, we conduct audits of our mining partners which are used to share Heraeus's values and standards and to assess their alignment with the requirements stated in our supply chain guidelines, with special focus on Child labor, Human rights and ESG issues.
+Proposals for possible optimizations of processes and documentations are discussed and document with our partners during on-site visits and are followed up upon in future visits.

 In principle, we expect all counterparties to adhere to OECD standards and submit respective assurance.
-Where visits are conducted by Heraeus, documentation and agenda are at a minimum followed along the most recent versions of the LPPM and LBMA questionnaires.
+Where visits are conducted by Heraeus, documentation and agenda are at a minimum followed along the most recent versions of the LPPM questionnaires.